rtitmuss/torn/doc/bootloader.md

 ### USBasp

 You need to edit `Makefile.inc`and uncomment Line 40.
-Comment out Line 41 by adding a `#` infront of it.
+Comment out Line 41 by adding a `#` in front of it.
 Make sure to save your changes before continuing.

 ### Flashing